RyanMarcus/dirty-json/README.md

 [![NPM](https://nodei.co/npm/dirty-json.png?compact=true)](https://nodei.co/npm/dirty-json/)

-A JSON parser that tries to handle non-conforming JSON.
+A JSON parser that tries to handle non-conforming or otherwise invalid JSON.

 This is still under *heavy development*.
 Most notably, I need to make a lot of the internals of the parser asynchronous.